-With the authorization of its board of directors, the Company continued to declare distributions in the amount of \$0.00138082 per share, per day through March 31, 2013, which represented an annual distribution rate of 6.5%, based on the Company's estimated per share net asset value ("NAV") of \$7.78, determined on May 24, 2011 or 6.6%, based on the Company's estimated per share NAV of \$7.61, determined on November 29, 2012 (assuming the distribution rates were maintained for a twelve-month period).
-As a result of the estimated per share NAV determined on November 29, 2012, participants in the Company's dividend reinvestment plan acquired shares at \$7.61 per share beginning with distributions declared for the fourth quarter of 2012.
+With the authorization of its board of directors, the Company declared distributions in the amount of \$0.00138082 per share, per day through March 31, 2013, which represented an annual distribution rate of 6.5%, based on the Company's estimated per share net asset value ("NAV") of \$7.78, determined on May 24, 2011 or 6.6%, based on the Company's estimated per share NAV of \$7.61, determined on November 29, 2012 (assuming the distribution rates were maintained for a twelvemonth period).

-With respect to the \$0.00138082 per share, per day distributions declared for the periods presented below, \$0.00041425 of the per share, per day distributions were designated by the Company as special distributions which represent a return of a portion of the stockholders' invested capital and, as such, reduce their remaining investment in the Company.
+With respect to the \$0.00138082 per share, per day distributions declared for the periods ended March 31, 2012 through March 31, 2013, presented below, \$0.00041425 of the per share, per day distributions were designated by the Company as special distributions which represent a return of a portion of the stockholders' invested capital and, as such, reduce their remaining investment in the Company.
 The special distributions were funded with a portion of the proceeds from sales of investment property.

-On March 25, 2013, the Company declared a distribution of approximately \$197.1 million, resulting in a distribution to stockholders of \$0.80 per share that was paid on April 30, 2013 to all stockholders of record as of April 2, 2013, which is reflected in the table below.
+On March 25, 2013, the Company declared a distribution of approximately \$198.0 million, resulting in a distribution to stockholders of \$0.80 per share that was paid during the three months ended June 30, 2013 to all stockholders of record as of April 2, 2013, which is reflected in the table below.
 This distribution was designated by the Company as a special distribution, which was a return of a portion of the stockholders' invested capital and, as such, reduced their remaining investment in the Company.
 The special distribution represents a portion of the proceeds from the sale of Williams Tower and other strategic asset sales.
 The special distribution was not subject to reinvestment pursuant to the Company's dividend reinvestment plan and was paid in cash.